20 Good movies to Learn Korean

 We know him for some mind-blogging novels of all time, such as Kafka on the Shore, Norwegian Wood, and more.

-It’s a psychological thriller mystery drama that presents the story of a girl and her childhood friend.
+It’s a psychological thriller, mystery, and drama that follows a girl and her childhood friend.

 Jong-soo (Yoo Ah-in) aspires to become a writer.
-However, he works part-time as a delivery man in a distribution company.
+However, he works part-time as a delivery driver for a distribution company.

 One day, while working, he runs into Hae-mi (Jeon Jang-seo), his childhood friend.
 They moved together, and Hae-mi asked Jon-Soo to care for her cat while traveling to Africa.